alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
 In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified by the associated [BCP-008-01][] and [BCP-008-02][] implementation.

-The `version` attribute MUST be updated whenever one or more values in `monitor_state` change, and MUST NOT be updated otherwise.
+The `version` attribute MUST be updated whenever the value of any attribute of the Source resource is modified.

 The `clock_name` attribute MUST be `null`.

+A monitoring Source MUST NOT have an associated Flow resource.
+Since monitoring Sources of type `urn:x-nmos:format:data` exist solely to expose monitoring state information through the IS-04 Query API, they do not represent media streams but monitoring states and therefore have no Flow.
+Controllers and Query API implementations SHOULD NOT expect to find Flows referencing a monitoring Source's `id` in their `source_id` attribute.

 The `monitor_auto_reset_counters` attribute indicates whether the implementation automatically resets transition counters at activation of the associated Sender or Receiver.
 Its Boolean value MUST correspond to the `autoResetCountersAndMessages` property defined in [BCP-008-01][] and [BCP-008-02][].